-Crickets are better known for their nighttime serenades than for their nutritional notes, but their serious protein content moves them into the category of superfoods.
+Crickets are better known for their nighttime serenades than for their nutritional notes, but their serious protein content as well as vitamin B12 content and iron, moves them into the category of superfoods.
 With a light brown color and a nutty taste, cricket protein powder is a versatile dietary ingredient that makes it difficult to go off-tune with your recipes.

 Industrial heat pump dryer

 There is currently no equipment listed with your specified properties, but we are sure we can help you.
 Try us!Contact us

 Cricket protein is way more digestible than whey

 One of the advantages of edible insects in general is that they are easily digested by the human body.
 Crickets, particularly, boast a high level of bio-availability, efficiently transferring the amino acids from protein to rebuild muscles.
 To put it into context, crickets have almost double the amount of iron compared to spinach.